Basically, a turbine is a machine that is used as a prime-mover to run other utilities in a power plant.

 There are various types of turbines but most popularly Continuous Combustion Gas Turbine is used in the engineering sector.

-Among all turbines, I will like to share important information on Continuous Combustion Gas Turbine in this post.
+Among all turbines, I will like to share important information on the Continuous Combustion Gas Turbine in this post.

 01) Constant Volume or Explosive Type

 02) Constant pressure or Continuous Combustion Gas Turbine Type